-British actor Albert Finney dies at 82
+From ‘Tom Jones’ to ‘Skyfall’: star Albert Finney dies at 82

-LONDON (AP) — British actor Albert Finney, the Academy Award-nominated star of films from “Tom Jones” to “Skyfall,” has died at the age of 82.
+LONDON (AP) — Albert Finney, the charismatic Academy Award-nominated British actor who starred in films from “Tom Jones” to “Skyfall,” has died.
+He was 82.

 Finney’s family said Friday that he “passed away peacefully after a short illness with those closest to him by his side.”
+He died Thursday from a chest infection at the Royal Marsden Hospital in London.

 Finney was a rare star who managed to avoid the Hollywood limelight for more than five decades after bursting to international fame in 1963 in the title role of “Tom Jones.”